Behind the (Writing) Scenes with…

 This acronym is the beginning of my preparation for writing after I have decided to tell a story.

-Harriett Brown Arnold, PhD, is professor emerita in the Gladys L. Benerd College, Department of Curriculum and Instruction at the University of the Pacific, Stockton, California.
+Harriett Brown Arnold, EdD, is professor emerita in the Gladys L. Benerd College, Department of Curriculum and Instruction at the University of the Pacific, Stockton, California.
 A veteran educator, she has served in various educational roles and as an international consultant, among others.